-SerpRateAI is a Terratronics AI Labs project funded by the Norwegian Research Council (No. 334395) to investigate the physical mechanisms that drive peridotite alteration.
+SerpRateAI is funded by the Norwegian Research Council (No. 334395) to investigate the physical mechanisms that drive peridotite alteration.

 Project Summary